railsuser2014/openobject-doc-book-en/8/8_21_Implem/8_21_Implem_planning.rst

 organization and has experience of technical projects.
 Ideally the project manager should know the company well, both its specific quirks and its different standard cross-company processes.

-If the enterprise doesn't have its own IT group, you're probably better off opting for an SaaS offer.
+If the enterprise does not have its own IT group, you are probably better off opting for a SaaS offer.
 This means that you subcontract all the difficult technology, from the installation of the server to its maintenance, all the while being assured of the installation of a robust architecture with its redundancy, backed-up servers, and separation of authentication and data.